Dimasilham7/face_recognition/README.md

 ## Note

 Please note that after saving a new face, you may need to restart the server to ensure the changes take effect.
 This is a known limitation of the project.

+### you can check the challenge on docx file i've already created